scalefactory/zcollective/README.md

                                      don't have control over your DNS.
         --lockfile=f                 Use alternative lock file
-        --timeout=t                  Time out after number of seconds
+        --timeout=t                  Time out after number of seconds --host host                  Ignore mcollective discovery, use this host --template template          Add this template (only with --host)
 ```

 The URL, username and password options are self-explanatory.